nmccloskey/BioinformaticsPSM_projects/README.md

 ### Scripting for Sciences and Business

-Most of the scripts for these computer labs come from the instructor of the course (Dr. Justin Shi) - the link is included here to demonstrate the effort and learning involved in their completion.
+The scripts for this project are based on those written by the instructor of the course (Dr. Justin Shi) - the link is included here to demonstrate the effort and learning involved in completing the computer labs.
 An interactive web page was constructed to interface with various programs and a user login database, involving HTML, CSS, PHP, MySQL, Python, C, Bootstrap, JQuery, and Javascript.
 Link: https://cis-linux2.temple.edu/~tuf61393/5015/lab11.

 ## Fall 2022